Romy Gonzalez Player Props: White Sox vs. Angels

-On Monday, Romy Gonzalez (.267 on-base percentage in past 10 games, 57 points above season-long percentage) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 8:10 PM ET.
+Romy Gonzalez -- with a slugging percentage of .643 in his past 10 games, including five extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Tyler Anderson on the hill, on May 30 at 8:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Tigers.
+He notched a home run while going 1-for-3 in his previous game against the Angels.

 Romy Gonzalez Game Info & Props vs. the Angels